Aircraft carrier: Italy

-Italy plans to replace ageing aircraft carrier Giuseppe Garibaldi, as well as one of the San Giorgio-class landing helicopter docks, with a new amphibious 'assault ship, to be named Trieste.
+Italy plans to replace the now decommissioned aircraft carrier Giuseppe Garibaldi, as well as one of the San Giorgio-class landing helicopter docks, with a new amphibious assault ship, to be named Trieste.
 The ship will be significantly larger than her predecessors with a displacement of 38,000 tonnes at full load.
 Trieste is to carry the F-35B Joint Strike Fighter.
 Meanwhile, Giuseppe Garibaldi will be transferred to Italian Space Operation Command for use as a satellite launch platform.